Canal of the Pharaohs

-The Canal of the Pharaohs, also called the Ancient Suez Canal or Necho's Canal, is the forerunner of the Suez Canal, constructed in ancient times and kept in use, with intermissions, until being closed for good in 767 AD for strategic reasons during a rebellion.
+The Canal of the Pharaohs, also called the Ancient Suez Canal or Necho's Canal or Darius Canal, is the forerunner of the Suez Canal, constructed in ancient times and kept in use, with intermissions, until being closed in 767 AD for strategic reasons during a rebellion.
 It followed a different course from its modern counterpart, by linking the Nile to the Red Sea via the Wadi Tumilat.
 Work began under the pharaohs.
 According to Darius the Great's Suez Inscriptions and Herodotus, the first opening of the canal was under Persian king Darius the Great, but later ancient authors like Aristotle, Strabo, and Pliny the Elder claim that he failed to complete the work.
 Another possibility is that it was finished in the Ptolemaic period under Ptolemy II, when engineers solved the problem of overcoming the difference in height through canal locks.

 Egyptian and Persian works

 At least as far back as Aristotle there have been suggestions that perhaps as early as the 12th Dynasty, Pharaoh Senusret III (1878–1839 BC), called Sesostris by the Greeks, may have started a canal joining the River Nile with the Red Sea.
 In his Meteorology, Aristotle wrote:

 One of their kings tried to make a canal to it (for it would have been of no little advantage to them for the whole region to have become navigable; Sesostris is said to have been the first of the ancient kings to try), but he found that the sea was higher than the land.
 So he first, and Darius afterwards, stopped making the canal, lest the sea should mix with the river water and spoil it.

 Strabo also wrote that Sesostris started to build a canal, as did Pliny the Elder (see quote further down).

 However, the canal was probably first cut or at least begun by Necho II (r.
 610–595 BC), in the late 7th century BC, and it was either re-dug or possibly completed by Darius the Great (r.
 550–486 BC).
 Classical sources disagree as to when it was finally completed.

 Darius the Great's Suez Inscriptions comprise five Egyptian monuments, including the Chalouf Stele, that commemorate the construction and completion of the canal linking the Nile River with the Red Sea by Darius I of Persia.
 They were located along the Darius Canal through the valley of Wadi Tumilat and probably recorded sections of the canal as well.
 In the second half of the 19th century, French cartographers discovered the remnants of the north–south section of Darius Canal past the east side of Lake Timsah and ending near the north end of the Great Bitter Lake.